 Plasma cell dyscrasia; Plasma cell myeloma; Malignant plasmacytoma; Plasmacytoma of bone; Myeloma - multiple

-The exact cause of multiple myeloma is not clear.
-Past treatment with radiation therapy increases the risk of this type of cancer.
+The cause of multiple myeloma is unknown.
+Past treatment with radiation therapy increases the risk for this type of cancer.
 Multiple myeloma mainly affects older adults.

-As the cancer cells grow in the bone marrow, you may have bone or back pain, most often in the ribs or back.
+As the cancer cells grow in the bone marrow, you may have bone pain, most often in the ribs or back.

 Exams and Tests